This article covers connecting Unstructured to Delta Tables in Databricks.

 The following video shows how to create a catalog, schema (formerly known as a database), and a table in Unity Catalog if you do not already have them available, and set privileges for someone other than their owner to use them:

-This table must contain the following column names and their data types:
+If you want to use an existing table or create one yourself beforehand, this table must contain at minimum the following column names and their data types:

 id STRING NOT NULL PRIMARY KEY,